GuilhermeHRS/GuilhermeHRS/README.md

 <h2>Hi there!
 I’m Guilherme Henrique || @GuilhermeHRS</h2>

-👀 I’m interested in improve my acknoledge line, become a great full stack developer and start a career with the same

-🌱 I’m currently learning Javascript and React
+🌱 I’m currently studying Javascript and React

 💞️ I’m looking to collaborate on developers and people which wants to learn